Homepage

 Royal Cromer Golf Club

-On the outskirts of Cromer you will find a newly-opened, 10 acre site, which has been transformed into a South American themed zoo.
+On the outskirts of Cromer you will find a 10 acre site which has been transformed into a South American themed zoo, called Amazona Zoo.
 Highlights include Jaguars, Monkeys, Flamingos and a Reptile house; with all the animals coming from other zoos.
 You can see the animals close-up and signs help you understand about their natural habitat.
-See our guided tour of Amazona Zoo.
+View our guided tour of Amazona Zoo.

 Flamingo